awerenne/energy-based-multimodal-attention/README.md

 ___

 The neural networks are implemented using [Pytorch](https://pytorch.org/).
-There is still room for improvement of the code; I will try to improve it if I can find the time.
+Notice that there is still room for improvement of the code; I will try to improve it if I can find the time.

 If you find this thesis or code useful, please cite according to the following bib entry,
 ```